 The holiday season is just around the corner and I thought often turn to family, friends, and community.
 We are already shopping for bargains, making our lists, and trying to determine the just-right present.

 For many, we also find ourselves reflecting upon what is most important to us.
 Such as appreciation, gratitude, love, and genuine happiness.
 Sometimes, we observed our children with the excessive focus on “what am I getting” and this strikes a bothersome cord.

 Intuitively, we know that this focus on only “getting more stuff” can lead to a greedy life.
 And one lacking appreciation and genuine happiness.
-This give me more perspective often comes with little interest in giving back the amazing world that permits us such abundance.
+This gives me more perspective that often comes with little interest in giving back to the amazing world that permits us such abundance.

 How Can We Nurture Happiness and Appreciation This Holiday Season?